Obesity-associated morbidity: Abnormal cholesterol levels

 Obesity is associated with increased levels of LDL cholesterol and lower levels of HDL cholesterol in the blood.

 Deep vein thrombosis and pulmonary embolism

 Obesity increases one's risk of venous thromboembolism by approximately 2.3 fold.

-Dermatological
+Dermatological risks

 Obesity is associated with the incidence of stretch marks, acanthosis nigricans, lymphedema, cellulitis, hirsutism, and intertrigo.

-Endocrine
+Endocrine risks

 Diabetes mellitus

 The link between obesity and type 2 diabetes is so strong that researchers in the 1970s started calling it "diabesity".
 Excess weight is behind 64% of cases of diabetes in males and 77% of cases in females.

 Gynecomastia

 In some individuals, obesity can be associated with elevated peripheral conversion of androgens into estrogens.

-Gastrointestinal
+Gastrointestinal risks

 Gastroesophageal reflux disease

 Several studies have shown that the frequency and severity of GERD symptoms increase with BMI, such that people who are underweight have the fewest GERD symptoms, and people who are severely obese have the most GERD symptoms.
 However, most studies find that GERD symptoms are not improved by nonsurgical weight loss.